 The IND needs your fingerprints, signature and your passport photo for your residence document.
 This biometric information will be taken at the IND Desk.
 Your passport photo will also be taken there.

-Children under 6 years old: The IND only needs a passport photo.
-This will be taken at the IND Desk.
 Is your child younger than 1 year?
-Then you have to have a passport photo taken by a photographer and send it yourself with the
+Then you have to have your child take a passport photo with a photographer and send it yourself by using the Appendix photo card.

 Did you (or your sponsor) receive a letter (acknowledgement of receipt) from the IND in which it says for you to provide biometrics?
 Please make an appointment online within 2 weeks after receiving the letter.